-Specifically, the ESR provides an estimate of the total groundwater pumping quantity for the ensuing year, which is approximately 231,000 AF.
-However, based on a worst case scenario if the drought conservation measures continue into the ensuing year, groundwater pumping could be as low as 220,000 AF in the District's service area.
+Specifically, the ESR provides an estimate of the total groundwater pumping quantity for the ensuing year, which is approximately 220,000 AF in the District's service area.
 Furthermore, the ESR identifies the quantity of supplemental water required to replenish and protect the groundwater basins, from pumping.
 The replenishment services, including descriptions of individual cost components, are provided in the previous chapters of this report.
-The total estimated cost of services for FY 2016/17 is approximately \$70,917,000; which is necessary to service the worst-case estimated 220,000 AF of groundwater pumped in the basins.
+The total estimated cost of services for FY 2017/18 is approximately \$71,178,000; which is necessary to service the estimated 220,000 AF of groundwater pumped in the basins.
 Therefore, the estimated total cost of service is allocated in proportion to the estimated total groundwater pumped.
 The unit cost per AF of water pumped, also known as Replenishment Assessment (RA), can be calculated as follows: